 Introduction

-A solid-state lithium-ion battery uses a solid-state material as the electrolyte portion of the battery replacing the traditional liquid electrolyte.
-All solid-state lithium-ion batteries are defined by a solid-state electrolyte and its anode material, which is commonly a solid lithium metal.
-The working principle of solid-state lithium-ion batteries is the same as that of liquid batteries.
+Solid-state lithium-ion batteries use a solid-state material as the electrolyte portion of the battery replacing the traditional liquid electrolyte.
+All solid-state lithium-ion batteries are defined by a solid-state electrolyte and its anode material, which is a solid lithium metal.
+Moreover, the working principle of solid-state lithium-ion batteries is the same as that of liquid batteries.

 Semi-solid batteries are the stage of transition from liquid lithium batteries to all-solid-state batteries.
 The mass production of semi-solid batteries can provide a buffer stage and lay the foundation for the early layout of the all-solid-state battery industry chain.
 Specifically, lithium-ion batteries can be divided into the following five categories: